My Painted Wood Wine Cabinet

 As you may have noticed, our home is a revolving door of furniture and fun.
-However, once in a slightly tinted blue moon I come across some keepers like this cabinet (and Tim).
+However, once in a slightly tinted blue moon, I come across some keepers like this cabinet (and Tim).

 I actually got this wine cabinet about 4 1/2 years ago and believe it or not it is STILL living in our home!
-It appeared in a few posts about my dining room without me actually telling you about it’s story – so here it is in all of it’s glory!
+It appeared in a few posts about my dining room without me actually telling you about its story – so here it is in all of its glory!

-I bought this wine cabinet off of an elderly client of mine who’d built it himself.
+I bought this wine cabinet off a client of mine who’d built it himself.
 The minute I saw it in his basement my want-o-meter shot through the roof and I almost slipped in my drool.
 I wasn’t uber happy with the stain, so I decided to give it the ole 1-2-3 and painted it black and distressed it (please don’t tell him, older men tend to have conniptions when I paint wood furniture.)

-It was easy to prep as it was a water based stain and had a very…dry…finish.
+It was easy to prep as it was a water-based stain and had a very…dry…finish.
 All it took was some dusting off and I was good to go with my old stand-by Behr Ultra in Black.

-It started it’s life as a feature piece in my cream phase (shown above)…which was way too boring for me (although those chairs were epically comfortable…ya, I sold ’em).
+It started its life as a feature piece in my cream phase (shown above)…which was way too boring for me (although those chairs were epically comfortable…ya, I sold ’em).